Retrospective: Ryuji Miki’s Former Rides

 Ryuji Miki debuted a brand new race car at this year’s Formula Drift event at Wall, NJ.
 Before we take a look at what he will be piloting for the next few seasons, let’s walk down memory lane and see what the 2004 D1GP Champion has been using to challenge the USA’s finest.
-Click past the break to find out, and let us know through the comments which of these cars you’ve seen in person!

 The first time that I witnessed Miki’s driving was actually before he transitioned to America.
 In 2005, I attended a D1GP event in Tokyo at the makeshift Odaiba circuit (read: coned off parking lot course).
 He was then sponsored by Top Secret, and in 2004 he successfully campaigned their Nissan Silvia S15 to the overall championship.
 A photo of the S15 can be seen here, via the Top Secret website.